ThePhD/embed/README.md

 # embed

-The library portion of [P1040](https://thephd.github.io/vendor/future_cxx/papers/d1040.html).
+The library portion of [P1040](https://thephd.github.io/vendor/future_cxx/papers/d1040.html), and some tips about the language version [P1967](https://thephd.github.io/vendor/future_cxx/papers/source/C%20-%20embed.html).
 Use with a capable compiler.
 Errors if your compiler doesn't have the built-in or a way to detect the built-in.

 CC0.